jonam85/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
+## Overview

+This repository is as part of my Submission to the Project 2: Semantic Segmentation for Self Driving Car Nano Degree Program Term 3.

 ### Introduction

-In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+In this project, a model is created to label the pixels of road in images using a Fully Convolutional Network (FCN).
+The pre-trained VGG Net is used as a start up for this code and the FCNs are added with Skip layers and Transposed convolutions to update the pixel back with the predicted class (road).

 ### Setup
 ##### GPU